phalcon-orphanage/docs/en/tutorial-invo.md

 <a name='dependency-injection'></a>
 ## Dependency Injection
 In the first line of the code block above, the Application class constructor is receiving the variable `$di` as an argument.
 What is the purpose of that variable?
 Phalcon is a highly decoupled framework so we need a component that acts as glue to make everything work together.
-That component is `Phalcon\Di`.
+That component is [Phalcon\Di](api/Phalcon_Di).
 It's a service container that also performs dependency injection and service location, instantiating all components as they are needed by the application.

 There are many ways of registering services in the container.
 In INVO, most services have been registered using anonymous functions/closures.
 Thanks to this, the objects are instantiated in a lazy way, reducing the resources needed by the application.